 The Text (Ephesians 5:15-20)

-17 Therefore do not be unwise, but understand what the will of the Lord is.
-18 And do not be drunk with wine, in which is dissipation; but be filled with the Spirit, 19 speaking to one another in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord, 20 giving thanks always for all things to God the Father in the name of our Lord Jesus Christ,
+17 Therefore do not be foolish, but understand what the Lord’s will is.18 Do not get drunk on wine, which leads to debauchery.
+Instead, be filled with the Spirit, 19 speaking to one another with psalms, hymns, and songs from the Spirit.
+Sing and make music from your heart to the Lord, 20 always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ.

 Questions to Think About